Learn More About Imago Dei

 What is the cost of enrollment?

-There is no cost for qualified students to attend our charter school in Tuscon, AZ.
+There is no tuition, fees or other costs for qualified students to attend our school.

 What is the cost for extra curricular activities for the school, including field trips and clubs?